IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 You use the property to create the application that imports the output of ITE `DedupCore` composite.
 The

-This is an example of the generated code in the ITE application framework:
+This code is an example of the generated code in the ITE application framework:

     () as Exporter = Export(OutDedupedStream) {
         param